Yxdav/Numnet/README.md

 - `Ctrl+w` --> Opens the network mapper, this allows you to visualise the network
 - `Ctrl+Scroll` --> Zoom in/out of info panel
 - `Ctrl+l` --> Clear info panel
+- `Right-Click` --> Only works if cursor is on a host icon.
+Doing so provides a top level window to initiate and stop the ARP cache poisoning attack

 ---